Approximate indexes

 Create an HNSW index

-Create an HNSW index for each distance function you want to use.
+Create a separate index for each distance function your queries use:

 Euclidean distance (L2)